-Here you are instructed to think of positive events that happened to you in the last 24 hours.
+Here you are instructed to think of positive events that have happened to you in the last 24 hours.

-One of the antidotes to depression is gratitude in my opinion.
+One of the antidotes to depression is gratitude, in my opinion.

-Having Gratitude in my daily routine changed me as a person for the better.
-Happiness is a habit, a skill that is learnable like any other skill in my opinion.
+Having gratitude in my daily routine changed me as a person for the better.
+Happiness is a habit, a skill that is learnable like any other skill, in my opinion.

 Gratitude is really a transforming force.
-Asking yourself in the morning what is great about today, about your life about you even will train your brain to change its perspectives.
+Asking yourself in the morning what is great about today, about your life, about you even, will train your brain to change its perspectives.

 Take a moment and stop.

-- Think of 3 things that you can be grateful for in your life
+- Think of 3 things that you can be grateful for in your life.

 - What are 3 things that are great about you?

-- Search for a little thing in your sight that you can be grateful for
+- Search for a little thing in your sight that you can be grateful for.

 Are all your friend still with you?
 Amazing!

 One of the happiest persons I know is my mother.
 One of her superpowers is seeing the positive in everything, no matter how small.
-She is the kind of person who will call you for no reason but to tell you that she found a beautiful stone and how beautiful nature is.
+She is the kind of person who will call you for no reason, but to tell you that she found a beautiful stone and how beautiful nature is.

 Phase 3: Forgiveness

-Lakhiani says here that we are all one, and that any charge against a person is also a charge against yourself.
+Lakhiani says here, that we are all one, and that any charge against a person is also a charge against yourself.

 Each and every individual in this world has different values and personal borders.
-It is in my opinion impossible to not step on anyone’s toes.
-So hurting people is to some extent unavoidable.
+It is, in my opinion, impossible to not step on anyone’s toes.
+So hurting people is, to some extent, unavoidable.

-We all feel like we got the short end of the stick sometimes, we feel neglected by our loved ones, and more often than not people are just straight assholes.
+We all feel like we got the short end of the stick; sometimes, we feel neglected by our loved ones, and more often than not, people are just straight assholes.

 Being hurt is part of the human condition it seems.
 Staying hurt, however, is, in my opinion, a decision.

 A total logical conclusion and set of actions.
-This, however, creates more problems, because we start to prefer the safe sweet isolation and shortly find yourself in a spot of loneliness.
+This, however, creates more problems, because we start to prefer safe sweet isolation and shortly find yourself in a spot of loneliness.

-Forgiving is the one skill that will solve this problem.
-And I think there lies a psychological necessity behind forgiveness.
+Forgiving is the one skill that will solve this problem, and I think there lies a psychological necessity behind forgiveness.
 People have an enormous capacity to hold grudges for ridiculously long times.

-And this has resulted in me making peace with my past.
+And, this has resulted in me making peace with my past.

-Phase 4: Future Visualization
+Phase 4: Future Visualisation

-Here you are asked to imagine your dream Life in the next three years.
+Here you are asked to imagine your dream life in the next three years.

 What would happen to you if failure was not an option?
-How will your life look?
+How would your life look?
 Your love life?
 Your health?
 Your career/business?

-This part for me was also a gold nugget.
+This part, for me, was also a gold nugget.

 One of the biggest causes of depression, in my opinion, is the lack of a compelling future.
-The most depressive people I met where the ones who were in the mindset that the pain would never stop.
+The most depressive people I have met were the ones who were in the mindset that the pain would never stop.
 That the future has nothing to offer for them but pain and failure.

 Living like today is your last day would result in people just doing tons of cocaine and ordering hookers for lunch.
-Or maybe that is just me.
+Or, maybe that is just me.